Asteroid User Guide

 These are just two examples where Asteroid differs drastically from other programming languages.
 This document is an overview of Asteroid and is intended to get you started quickly with programming in Asteroid.

-As with most languages we are familiar with, Asteroid has variables (alpha-numeric symbols starting with an alpha character) and constants.
-Constants are available for all the primitive data types,
+As with most programming languages we are familiar with, Asteroid has variables (alpha-numeric symbols starting with an alpha character) and constants.
+Constants are available for all four primitive data types,

 [1,2,3], and enclosed by parentheses for tuples, e.g.